bekk/bekk-christmas/post/react/two-applications-one-repository.md

 ---
 ## The Web and the Native

-Currently our colleagues and us are developing the web and the native application for a company named Entur, which provides a journey planner for public transport in Norway.
-These applications lets the user plan their journey, buy tickets, create a profile, add payment options, and other functionalities.
+Currently our colleagues and us are developing the web and native applications for a company named Entur, which provides a journey planner for public transport in Norway.
+These applications let the user plan their journey, buy tickets, create a profile, add payment options, and other functionalities.
 To be able to create this awesomeness, and as you may have guessed based on this calendar, we are using React for web and React Native for iOS and Android.

-We have that (dis)advantage that the web and native application mostly (but not a 100%) contains the same functionality.
+We have that (dis)advantage that the web and native applications mostly (but not a 100%) contain the same functionality.
 And as you may have foreseen, this creates two versions of our code based on our choice of technology.
-We wan to have the same business logic for both of the applications, but didn't want it to mess with the views.
+We wanted to have the same business logic for both of the applications, but didn't want it to mess with the views.
 We wanted to separate the views from the business logic, but at the same time minimize the duplication of the code.
-Therefore, we ended up with a monorepo.
+Therefore, we ended up with a _monorepo_.

 ## The Monorepo